-School Mission Limited Satisfactory Proficient Exemplary The school's mission and educational goals as Limited observations of day to day observations as aligned with Day to day operations and activities as aligned with mission and Day to day operations and activities as aligned with the mission and mission and educational goals by any school stakeholders. educational goals are demonstrated by some staff members. • educational goals are demonstrated by students throughout the school building.
-The Board and school administrators govern and manage in a manner consistent with the school's design and mission. demonstrate an adequate understanding of the school's design.
+School Mission Limited Satisfactory Proficient Exemplary The school's mission and educational goals as articulated in the charter application and subsequent amendments are implemented in the day to observations as aligned with mission and educational goals by Day to day operations and activities as aligned with mission and educational goals are demonstrated by nearly all staff members.
+Day to day operations and activities as aligned with the mission and educational goals are demonstrated by students throughout the school building. manage in a manner consistent with the school's design and mission. demonstrate a limited understanding of the school's design.
+Evidence of its use in the management and governance of the school is substantially lacking. demonstrate an adequate understanding of the school's design.
 There is evidence that of the school's design.
 There is evidence that understanding of the design is used to effectively manage and govern the school.
 All key administrators and Board members demonstrate an excellent understanding of the school's design.
-There is significant evidence that understanding of the design is used to effectively manage and govern the school. and instruction are aligned with the school's mission School curriculum and instruction are not aligned with the mission and educational goals and/or are utilized in limited/no classrooms.
-School curriculum and instruction are aligned with the mission and educational goals and are utilized in some classrooms. are aligned with the mission and educational goals and are utilized School curriculum and instruction are aligned with the mission and educational goals and are utilized in all classrooms. meeting the educational The school demonstrates limited evidence of progress towards monitoring and making progress towards few of the goals of its charter.
-The school demonstrates adequate evidence of progress towards monitoring and making progress towards some of the goals of its charter. monitoring and making progress towards most of the goals of its The school demonstrates exemplary evidence of progress towards monitoring and making progress towards all of the goals of its charter.
+There is significant evidence that understanding of the design is used to effectively manage and govern the school. with the school's mission are not aligned with the mission and educational goals and/or are School curriculum and instruction are aligned with the mission and educational goals and are utilized in some classrooms. are aligned with the mission and educational goals and are utilized School curriculum and instruction are aligned with the mission and educational goals and are utilized in all classrooms. meeting the educational evidence of progress towards monitoring and making progress towards few of the goals of its The school demonstrates adequate evidence of progress towards monitoring and making progress towards some of the goals of its charter. evidence of progress towards monitoring and making progress towards most of the goals of its The school demonstrates exemplary evidence of progress towards monitoring and making progress towards all of the goals of its charter.